Thanks For Considering Mountain Trip!

 We need to adhere to our local health officials’ recommendations concerning physical distancing and wearing a face covering.
 We are continuing to encourage our guides to maintain a 6-foot distance between themselves and our guests whenever possible, unless we have confirmation that a guest is fully vaccinated.
 There will be times that, due to the nature of the activities, your guide will need to be within the recommended 6-foot distancing.
 On such occasions, we require our guests and guides to have a face covering and to use the mask to cover your nose and mouth, unless we have confirmation that a guest is fully vaccinated.
-Face masks covering the mouth and nose are recommended in San Miguel County for anyone over age 11 who is not fully vaccinated in all shops and stores, so please follow those recommendations.
-Telluride is a small town, with minimal resources for medical care and we do not want to tax our local resources.
-If you are not vaccinated and are unable to wear a mask for medical reasons please contact the office to discuss prior to the trip.
+Face masks covering the mouth and nose are mandated in San Miguel County for everyone, vaccinated or unvaccinated, in all shops and stores.
+We kindly ask that all guests adhere to this mandate.
+Telluride is a small town with minimal resources for medical care, and we don’t want to tax our local resources.
+If you are not vaccinated and are unable to wear a mask for medical reasons, please contact the office to discuss prior to your trip.

-During the first phase of opening up our local operations for the summer of 2021, in an effort to limit close contact in enclosed vehicles, we be providing limited transportation to and from trailheads.
+During the first phase of opening up our local operations for the summer of 2021, in an effort to limit close contact in enclosed vehicles, we will be providing limited transportation to and from trailheads.
 In an effort to protect our staff and each of you, we ask that, if at all possible, you please be prepared to provide transportation for you and your group in your own vehicle.
+If we do provide transport, our guides will wear masks in the vehicle, and we kindly recommend that our guests do as well.

 Open and Private Groups